-"But geopolitical risks are not having too much of an impact on currencies with most investors still focussed on growth prospects.
-If risk sentiment improves, the yen will be sold off," he said.
+“But geopolitical risks are not having too much of an impact on currencies with most investors still focused on growth prospects.
+If risk sentiment improves, the yen will be sold off,” he said.

-The yen showed limited reaction to Japan's consumer price data, with core CPI rising 2.7 percent in the Tokyo area, below economists' forecast of 2.8 percent.
+The yen showed limited reaction to Japanese consumer price data, with core CPI rising 2.7 percent in the Tokyo area, below economists’ forecast of 2.8 percent.

-Concerns over a wider conflict between the West and Russia overshadowed an otherwise brightening economic picture in the United States.
-March U.S. durable goods orders rose 2.6 percent, above economists' forecast for a 2 percent gain.
+Concerns over a wider conflict between the West and Russia overshadowed a brightening economic picture in the United States.
+March U.S. durable goods orders rose 2.6 percent, above economists’ forecast of 2 percent.

-In the European session, volumes in euro/Danish crown trades picked up for a second straight day, according to Reuters Matching.
-The euro recovered from a near three-month low against the crown of 7.4614 to trade at 7.4630 crowns.
+In the European session, volumes in euro/Danish crown trades picked up for a second day, according to Reuters Matching.
+The euro recovered from a near three-month low against the crown of 7.4614 to trade at 7.4647 crowns.

-The crown had soared in robust volumes after the Danish central bank surprised the market by raising the rate on certificate of deposits by 0.15 percentage points on Thursday in a bid to stem outflows and support the currency.
-(Additional reporting by Masayuki Kitano in Singapore; Editing by Louise Ireland)
+The crown had soared after the Danish central bank surprised the market by raising the rate on certificate of deposits and ending a regime of negative interest rates in a bid to stem outflows and support the currency.
+(Additional reporting by Masayuki Kitano in Singapore; Editing by Louise Ireland, John Stonestreet)